cuplsensor/cuplfrontend/docs/guides/configUARTpt2/index.md

 # Configure cuplTag with UART (Part 2 of 2)

 The cuplfrontend web application is used to write configuration strings to a [cuplTag](https://github.com/cuplsensor/cupltag).
-With [WebSerial](https://www.chromestatus.com/feature/6577673212002304), there is no need to leave the browser.
+Thanks to [WebSerial](https://www.chromestatus.com/feature/6577673212002304), there is no need to leave the browser.

 ## Equipment